dbaba/express-babel-boilerplate/README.md

 express + babel boilerplate
 ===

-express + babel web application boilerplate running on Node.js v0.12+.
+express + babel + sequelize web application boilerplate running on Node.js v0.12+.

 `grunt build` will transpile all *.es6.js files into *.js with source maps.
 The generated files are placed at the same place as their ES6 sources.